Optimal stopping under adverse nonlinear expectation and related games: Proof of Theorem 3.4

-Let us now fix $i\in \{0,\dots,j\}$ and prove the remaining claim~\eqref{eq:dppZ}.
-To this end, we first rewrite the latter equation: substituting the just obtained expression $Z_{t_j} = X_{t_j} \wedge \cE_{t_j}(Z_{t_{j+1}})$ for $Z_{t_j}$ in the right-hand side of~\eqref{eq:dppZ}, and using~\eqref{eq:dppZjplus1} to substitute $Z_{t_i}$ on the left-hand side of~\eqref{eq:dppZ}, we see that our claim is equivalent to the identity
+which is~(\ref{eqZequalsYdiscrete}).
+In particular, $Z_{t_j}$ is $\cF _{t_j}$-measurable.
+Let us now fix $i\in\{0,\ldots,j\}$ and prove the remaining claim~(\ref{eqdppZ}).
+To this end, we first rewrite the latter equation: substituting the just obtained expression $Z_{t_j} = X_{t_j} \wedge\cE_{t_j}(Z_{t_{j+1}})$ for $Z_{t_j}$ in the right-hand side of~(\ref{eqdppZ}), and using~(\ref{eqdppZjplus1}) to substitute $Z_{t_i}$ on the left-hand side of~(\ref{eqdppZ}), we see that our claim is equivalent to the identity